 Many chicken breeds can fly over a fence this high, so covering the top of the run with chicken wire or netting may be necessary to keep your flock completely contained.
 This cute little DIY coop is a good example of using both chicken wire and netting along with pallets for a nice, inexpensive option for chickens.

 Pallets are the perfect solution if you’re looking for an easy way to fence off your compost pile.
 This 3-bin compost system was made by Joe Gardener, and is similar to the DIY pallet compost bins we wrote about a few years ago.

 I had a compost bin made out of pallets at my previous home, and it worked brilliantly.
 The fence kept my dogs and young kids out of the compost pile while containing everything in just the right amount of space.

-More pallet Fence Ideas
+More pallet fence ideas

-Want some more pallet fence inspiration?
+Want some more wood pallet fence inspiration?
 Whether you need a unique privacy fence, a dog pen, or just a quick way to fence off your yard, the following are more creative ways people have utilized pallets on their properties.

 Better yet – build a wall!
 And add more plants. 😉

 Mix it up.
 This may be difficult for perfectionists (me), but you don’t need your pallet fence design to be perfectly consistent.
 Use what you have available if you need something to contain livestock or pets, or just to keep critters out of your garden.
 After all, a big part of sustainable and off grid living is using what resources you have available.
 If it works, it works!

 No matter how you build them, a simple pallet fence can give a pretty, rustic look to any property.
 More importantly, they are functional and make great use of materials otherwise bound for the trash or junk pile.